 You can also qualify if you're bedridden, spend a large part of the day in bed due to illness, live in a nursing home, or have severely limited eyesight (5/200 or less in both eyes).

 Not sure if your parent qualifies for Aid and Attendance?
-Ask Brevy's chatbot to check eligibility.
+Chat with Brevy's care navigator to check eligibility.

 Do You Qualify?

-To receive Aid and Attendance, you must meet all of these requirements:
+To receive Aid and Attendance, the veteran must not have received a dishonorable discharge, and must meet all of these requirements:

 3. Need for assistance.
 The veteran (or surviving spouse) must need regular help with daily activities, be bedridden, be in a nursing home, or have severely limited eyesight as described above.

 4. Net worth under $163,699.
 This is the 2026 limit.
-It counts your assets plus annual income combined.
-Your primary home, personal vehicle, and basic household items are excluded.
+VA's calculation counts your and your dependents' assets plus your annual income combined, not assets alone.
+Your primary home, your car, and basic household items are excluded.

 Surviving spouses also qualify.
 If the veteran has passed away and the surviving spouse needs assistance with daily activities, they can apply for Survivors Pension with Aid and Attendance.